Four-force (4-force) is a four-vector, considered as

 four-dimensional spacetime.
 As in classical mechanics, the 4-force can be

-4-momentum with respect to the proper time of the particle: [1]
+with respect to the proper time

 For a particle with constant invariant mass m > 0, ,

-where is 4-velocity.
+is 4-velocity.
 This allows connecting 4-force

-with four-acceleration similarly to Newton's second law:
+similarly to Newton's second law:

 ,

-Given is the classic 3-vector of the particle
+Given is the classic 3-vector of particle

-velocity; is the Lorentz factor;
+is Lorentz factor;

 ,

-is the 3-vector of force, [2]
+where is 3-vector of force, [2]

-is the 3-vector of relativistic
+is t 3-vector of relativistic

-momentum, is the 3-acceleration,
+is 3-acceleration,

 ,

-is the relativistic energy.
+is relativistic energy.

-In general relativity, the 4-force is determined by the
+In general relativity, the 4-force is determined by

 covariant derivative of 4-momentum with respect to the proper time: [3]